ultimatemember/ultimatemember/readme.txt

   - Fixed member directory roles in query (the case when selected some roles, but current user can see another only)
   - Fixed member directory sorting
   - Fixed member directory list dropdown init after changing view type
+  - Fixed member directory admin filtering by the 'user_registered' field
   - Fixed validation when using HTML in textarea
   - Fixed cleaning user old uploads
   - Fixed conditional logic for file/image-type fields